Cruelty and Compassion

 The Bizra show me an image of Tzina, near death, as a Jiku, with waring selves.

-Then, they show me her transformation into a Bizra, and regaining her health.
+Then, they show me her transformation into a Bizra, regaining her health.

-When the Bizra transform someone with Bizra eyes, they can take her dominant self, and leave the others behind.
+When the Bizra transform someone with golden eyes, they take her dominant self, and leave the others behind.

 This doesn’t work with ordinary Jiku.